timmyrs/Shark/README.md

 ### Browse a Repository

-Shark Repositories are mostly just binary files, so pretty much everything should be capable of hosting one.
+Shark Repositories are mostly just binary files, so pretty much everything should be capable of hosting one, so a Shark Repository might be available via HTTP, like the example we will use throughout this guide (`https://timmyrs.de/shark-repository/`).

-A Shark Repository might be available via HTTP (example: `https://timmyrs.de/shark-repository/`) so in order to list all files for that example URL you just run the following:
+First of all we will _connect_ to the Shark Repository as follows:

-	java -jar shark.jar browse https://timmyrs.de/shark-repository/ --list
+	java -jar shark.jar connect https://timmyrs.de/shark-repository/

-#### Downloading
+#### File Hierarchy

-If you want to download an entire repository, that's usually pretty simple, because all the contents are in a sub-folder, as `--list` will show us.
+In order to see all files in a repository, we just input `ls`, `list` or `tree` in the console.

+	$ ls

+Resulting in a response like this:

 	https://timmyrs.de/shark-repository
 	  shark-repository-public.txt